 When it comes to desserts one of the most famous is crostata di ricotta - a cake made with ricotta and flavoured with lemons and Marsala wine.

 Find out the best places to eat in Rome!
 If you want to experience Rome as a local take one of numerous guided food tours of Rome!
 Explore Italy on amazing food tours!
-Learn how to prepare authentic dishes from all over the Italy while taking part in one of numerous cooking classes!
+Learn how to prepare authentic Roman food while taking part in one of numerous cooking classes!

 Home > Traditional Roman Cuisine